ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Tuition at Methodist University is the same for each student.

-International students are not eligible for federal financial aid, but may be eligible for private or Methodist University-specific aid and scholarships.
-International students who demonstrate financial need may be eligible for the following types of financial support at Methodist University:
+Students from outside of the U.S. are not eligible for federal financial aid, but may be eligible for private or Methodist University-specific aid and scholarships.

 International students without financial need may be eligible for merit-based institutional scholarships.